mart-123/data_thru/docs/README.md

 The solution implements a complete data pipeline with these components:

 - **Python extraction layer**: Validates raw data, applies field-level transformations, isolates bad data
-- **MySQL database**: Stores load tables, stage tables, and dimensional model
+- **MySQL database**: Stores load tables, stage tables and dimensional model
-- **DBT transformation layer**: Handles staging, integration, and dimensional modelling
+- **DBT transformation layer**: Handles staging, integration and dimensional modelling
-- **Docker infrastructure**: Containerises both database and application components
+- **Docker infrastructure**: Containerises database and application components, orchestrated with Docker Compose

 It reflects real-world practices as could be found in a university data warehouse.